The key to thermal performance: Insulation buyers guide

 Is your home hot in summer and freezing in winter?
 It probably has little or no insulation.
-Lance Turner takes a look at how insulation can help fix these problems.
+Lance Turner takes a look at how insulation can help.

-In winter, once the home has been heated to a comfortable level, it will stay that way with far less energy input than an uninsulated home would require.
+Insulation works by resisting the flow of heat, slowing down heat loss in winter and heat gains in summer.
+In a well-insulated home, once the home has been heated to a comfortable level in winter, it will stay warm with far less energy input than an uninsulated or poorly insulated home would require.

-The same applies in summer.
-A properly insulated home will take longer to heat up and if an air conditioner is used it will use less energy than one cooling an uninsulated house.
-Note though, that any windows with high solar heat gains need to be shaded, particularly west windows, as in hot weather, insulation can slow down the ability of the house to cool down if there are large heat gains from windows.
+The same applies in summer: a properly insulated home will take longer to heat up and, if an air conditioner is used, it will use less energy than one cooling an uninsulated house.
+One summer-time caveat: any windows that receive direct sunlight need to be shaded, particularly west windows, as insulation can slow the ability of the house to cool down if there are large heat gains from windows.

 Heat transfer and insulation

-Conduction means the transfer of heat through a substance, in this case the walls, floor and ceiling of the house.
+Conduction is the transfer of heat through a substance, in this case the walls, floor and ceiling of a house.
 The type of insulation used to reduce conductive heat transfer is known as ‘bulk’ insulation.

-Radiation is a different form of heat transfer.
+Radiation is a different type of heat transfer.
 All warm objects radiate heat in the form of infrared radiation.
-If this heat can be reflected back from where it has come from using reflective foil insulation, then heat loss or gain through radiation can be greatly reduced.
+This heat can be reflected back to where it has come from using reflective foil insulation, so that heat loss or gain through radiation is greatly reduced.

-Reflective surfaces such as foil don’t just reflect, they also have low emissivity (the ability to emit radiation, or heat in this case), meaning heat that has entered the material from the non-reflective side is not emitted from the reflective side easily.
-This means that foils can work reducing heat flows in both directions, even if only one side of the material is reflective.
+Reflective surfaces such as foil don’t just reflect, they also have low emissivity—the ability to emit radiation, or heat in this case.
+This means heat that has entered the material from the non-reflective side is not emitted from the reflective side easily.
+Thus, foils work to reduce heat flows in both directions, even if only one side of the material is reflective.